 If your state or tribe has an approved plan or is in the process of developing a plan, you must apply to and be licensed or authorized under its hemp program.

-If your State or Tribe does not have a pending or approved hemp production plan, you may apply for a USDA hemp production license.
+If your state or tribe does not have a pending or approved hemp production plan, you may apply for a USDA hemp production license.
 To obtain a license to produce hemp under the USDA production program, create an account using the Hemp eManagement Platform (HeMP) and use HeMP to submit a USDA Hemp Application.
 USDA hemp production applications are accepted on a rolling basis throughout the year.

 You cannot receive a hemp production license from a state, tribe, or USDA, if you have been convicted of a felony related to a controlled substance in the last 10 years.